 - Use outdoor gnat spray or DIY gnat spray on plants that attract gnats.

-Gnats are one of the few pests that can also be effectively treated using home remedies.
+Gnats are one of the few pests that can also be treated quickly by using home remedies.
 Home remedies for getting rid of gnats can be used for both indoor and outdoor infestations, as well as alongside other gnat treatment options.

 - Use an awl or a sharp nail to poke several small holes in the lid of a large mason jar.